‘Top Chef’ Behind-The-Scenes Secrets Revealed By Former Contestant Kwame Onwuachi

 The competitors would be wise to watch how much they drink, however, because the former Per Se chef says that their conversations were monitored by the producers.
 Personal phone calls could even be recorded and played on the show.

 When they weren’t numbing themselves with booze or racing around the Top Chef kitchen, there was a lot of waiting around.
-It took its toll on his and his fellow contestants’ mental health.
+It took its toll on him and his fellow contestants’ mental health.

 “There was not much we could do but stew in a mixture of boredom and depression,” he said.